-3.17 PYROTECHNIC AND SMOKE SIGNALS
+4.10 PYROTECHNIC AND SMOKE SIGNALS

-3.17.1 Stowage and marking
+4.10.1 Stowage and marking

 Pyrotechnic and smoke signals shall be stowed in a buoyant watertight container, fitted with a handle or lanyard.
-The container shall be clearly and permanently marked as to its contents, and be readily accessible to crew.
+The container shall be clearly and permanently marked as to its contents.